omniscientjs/omniscientjs.github.io/documents/documentation.md

 ```
 * `key` (*optional*) a key that is passed verbatim to the React component as `props.key` (e.g. for use in lists with repeating elements).
-* `cursor` a cursor or an array of cursors to part(s) of an immutable data structure, needed for your rendering your component, changes will trigger re render.
+* `cursor` (*optional*) a cursor or an array of cursors to part(s) of an immutable data structure, needed for your rendering your component, changes will trigger re render.
 * `statics` (*optional*) an object with static properties, does not cause a component to re render on change.

 Example with all values